yext/search-core/docs/answers-core.autocompleteresponse.md

 ## AutoCompleteResponse interface

-The response of a universal or vertical autcomplete request.
+The response of a universal or vertical autocomplete request.

 <b>Signature:</b>